0xaa4eb/ulyp/README.md

 [![](https://tokei.rs/b1/github/0xaa4eb/ulyp)](https://github.com/0xaa4eb/ulyp)

 # Preface
-Ulyp is a proof-of-concept tracing instrumentation agent which records an execution of desired methods and sends them to UI.
-The agent should be provided only with two parameters: packages in which classes should be instrumented and a strating point in the following format: (simple class name).(method name).
-The starting point may be `Runnable.run` or it may contain a wildcard, like: `UserDao.*`.
+Ulyp is a proof-of-concept recording instrumentation agent.
+It records all method calls in the desired methods (excluding java system classes).
+The agent should be provided with only two mandatory properties: methods to record in the following format (simple class name).(method name) and output file path where all recording will be saved.

 The main purpose is mostly research of frameworks and  troubleshooting of heavy enterprise applications where frameworks like Hibernate or Spring may call thousands of methods.
 Please note, the agent has very high performance impact and it's very intrusive.

 # Usage